 Timber for Humid Climates: Best Wood Choices, Protection Tips, and Moisture Control

 This guide explains which timber performs best in humid climates, how to protect it effectively, and how to design projects that last.
-Whether you're building decks, pergolas, fences, sheds, or covered outdoor structures, these principles will help you avoid costly mistakes.
+Whether you're building decks, pergolas, fences, sheds, or covered outdoor structures, these practical approaches will help you avoid costly mistakes.
+We've learned most of these lessons the hard way, from watching boards cup and twist after a single wet season.

 Why Humidity Is the Biggest Threat to Timber

-Unlike dry climates where wood can release moisture naturally, humid climates demand timber that resists moisture absorption or tolerates it without degrading.
+Unlike dry climates where wood can release moisture naturally into the air around it, humid climates demand timber that either resists moisture absorption or tolerates it without degrading.
+Airflow, end-grain sealing, and choosing the right material from the very start become much more critical decisions.
+Skip one of those, and you'll probably be replacing boards sooner than you'd like.

 Best Timber Species for Humid Climates